tribixbite/awesome/README.md

 *   [kitajs/html](https://github.com/kitajs/html) - 🏛️ Super fast JSX runtime to generate HTML strings that works everywhere.
 If it supports string we got you covered.
 *   [iamvishnusankar/next-sitemap](https://github.com/iamvishnusankar/next-sitemap) - Sitemap generator for next.js.
 Generate sitemap(s) and robots.txt for all static/pre-rendered/dynamic/server-side pages.
 *   [iib0011/omni-tools](https://github.com/iib0011/omni-tools) - Self-hosted collection of powerful web-based tools for everyday tasks.
 No ads, no tracking, just fast, accessible utilities right from your browser!
 *   [spaansba/ForesightJS](https://github.com/spaansba/ForesightJS) - Lightweight JavaScript library that predicts user intent based on mouse movements and keyboard navigation.
 Perfect for smart prefetching.
+Also works for mobile!
 *   [intellectronica/ruler](https://github.com/intellectronica/ruler) - Ruler — apply the same rules to all coding agents
 *   [solana-developers/burner-codes](https://github.com/solana-developers/burner-codes) - Simple burner wallets on Solana.
 Stored directly in your browser for simple transfers and transactions.
 *   [dzhng/mcp-client-auth](https://github.com/dzhng/mcp-client-auth) - A TypeScript library providing OAuth2 authentication utilities for Model Context Protocol (MCP) clients.
 This library simplifies the process of adding OAuth authentication to MCP client implementations.